-Two Paddocks flagship Pinot Noir - an estate grown, barrel selection from the Neill family estate vineyards in Central Otago.
-These vineyards are high-density planted in a range of clonal material and intensively ‘man-handled’ with nearly all vineyard practices carried out by hand (with the exception of compost spreading).
-As in the vineyard, the wine is hand crafted using traditional methods including a 25% whole bunch fermentation in French oak cuvees and hand plunging.
-It is then aged in French barriques for 11 months, using a mix of older and new (25%) barrels.
+Two Paddocks flagship Pinot Noir - an estate grown, barrel selection from the three small Neill family vineyards in Central Otago.
+These vineyards are high-density planted in a range of clonal material and intensively "man-handled" with most vineyard practices carried out by hand.
+As in the vineyard, the wine is hand crafted using traditional methods including a 25% whole bunch wild fermentation and hand plunging.
+It is then matured in French barriques for 11 months, using a mix of older and new (25%) barrels.

 Harvest Dates: 23 April - 4 May 2010